Blog | 25 Dec 2025

 Moving Expenses

 If you’ve moved at least 40 kilometers closer to a new job, business location, or post-secondary institution, you may be able to deduct moving expenses.
 Eligible expenses include transportation, storage, and travel costs.
-Keep detailed records and receipts to support your claim.
+Keep detailed records and receipts to support your claim as this is a commonly reviewed deduction by CRA.

 Planning Ahead